DELTA POINT LEARNING

 I earned my Master’s degree from the University of Northern Colorado and actively mentor educators across the state.
 My leadership philosophy is grounded in the triangulation of learning: aligning goals, taking meaningful action and engaging in thoughtful reflection.

 Driven by a strong sense of justice and honor, I strive to create environments where students feel safe, staff feel seen and everyone has the opportunity to thrive.
-This site is a reflection of that commitment.
+These are put into action through human connection, accountability and responsibility.
+This site is a reflection of those commitments.